One of the few places in the Amazon that remains free from oil, mining, and roads. Protected by the Intelligent Guardians of Mother Earth.

 November 16 - 22

-Sarayaku is the name of a Kichwa people who live in the deep Amazon jungle.
-They pride on and have retained their original lifestyle, in spiritual harmony with Mother Earth.
+Sarayaku is a Kichwa people living deep in the Ecuadorian Amazon.
+They take pride in having maintained their original way of life, in spiritual harmony with Mother Earth.

-- Taste their incredible traditional food, using natural ingredients and produces from their gardens.
+• Taste their extraordinary traditional food, prepared with natural ingredients from their gardens.

-- Learn about their plants of power and their important role for their culture's deep respect towards Mother Earth.
+• Learn about plants of power and their central role in Sarayaku’s worldview.

-- Be part of conversations with elders about world problems and their historical responsibility as stewards of the jungle.
+• Join conversations with leaders about global challenges and their historical role as stewards of the rainforest.

-- Live unforgettable night canoe expeditions in one of the few remaining oil-free, mining-free, industrial agriculture-free areas of the Amazon jungle.
+• Experience unforgettable canoe journeys through one of the few remaining oil-free, mining-free, industrial-agriculture-free zones in the entire Amazon.

 5 facts about the Sarayaku People

-"The natural balance of the universe, the harmony of life, the cultural perpetuity, the existence of living beings and the continuity of the Kawsak Sacha (Living Jungle), depend on the permanence and transmission of the powers of the Jungle Protector Beings.
-It is also up to these Beings and the Yachak to maintain a relationship of respect and balance between humans and the living jungle."
+“The natural balance of the universe, the harmony of life, cultural continuity, the existence of living beings, and the persistence of Kawsak Sacha (Living Forest) depend on the preservation and transmission of the powers of the Jungle Protector Beings.
+It is also up to these Beings and the Yachak to maintain a relationship of respect and balance between humans and the living forest.”

 About me